 A Coating Application Experience

 When a coating fails to work correctly for the chosen substrate, the application process is usually at fault.
 Finding ways to solve these types of issues without increasing cost and manufacturing product-line production time proves difficult, yet can be done!
-Let’s take a dive into a unique situation involving a waterborne dip baked coating and a specific application method.
-For a specific application, an industrial parts manufacturer in the HVAC Industry dipped metal parts into a waterborne baked coating.
+Let’s look at a unique situation involving one of Aexcel’s industrial OEM customers.
+Here, an industrial parts manufacturer in the HVAC industry used an Aexcel waterborne dip coating to finish metal parts.

 The outsourcing of support functions for any business oftentimes makes sense, depending on the answer to this question: do the benefits outweigh the costs?
 Even if coatings is the core service that a company offers, many times, benefits come from outsourcing.